-Glenn E. Nierman, NAfME Immediate Past President, is currently a member of the University of Nebraska-Lincoln School of Music faculty.
+Glenn E. Nierman, an NAfME Past President, is currently a member of the University of Nebraska-Lincoln School of Music faculty.
 He teaches graduate classes in research and curriculum development, as well as a non-major popular music guitar class.
 His public school teaching experience includes work with middle school general music and choir, as well as high school band and orchestra.
 Glenn, a Past President of NAfME’s North Central Division and a Past President of the Nebraska Music Educators Association (NMEA), also served his state as the Chairperson of College/University Affairs and Chairperson of the Coalition for Music Education, the advocacy arm of NMEA.
 In these positions he organized the state’s first Music Mentor Program for beginning music educators and helped to draft legislation debated before the Nebraska Legislature’s Education Committee to promote the need for standards in the arts.

 Dr. Nierman has authored many journal articles, made numerous presentations at NAFME Conferences, and given addresses at World Congresses of the International Society of Music Education (ISME) around the world.
 He has authored chapters in NAFME’s Benchmarks in Action and Spotlight on Assessment publications.
 Honors and awards include recognition for Outstanding Undergraduate Teaching and receipt of the Steinhart Distinguished Endowed Professorship in Music Education.
 He holds a B.M. in Music Education from Washburn University (Kansas), and M.M. and D.M.E. degrees from the University of Cincinnati College-Conservatory of Music.